Curl (association football): Causes

-The reason that spin on a football makes it curl is known as the Magnus effect.
-This causes a rotating ball to form a whirlpool about itself, with one side's air moving with the ball and the other side's air moving against the ball.
-This creates a difference in air pressure, and the ball deviates from its path as a result of this.
+The fact that spin on a football makes it curl is explained by the Magnus effect.
+In brief, a rotating ball creates a whirlpool of air with itself at its center.
+Thus, the air on one side of the ball moves in the same direction the ball is travelling in, and the air on the other side moves in the opposite direction.
+This creates a difference in air pressure around the ball, and it is this sustained difference in pressure which causes the course of the ball to deviate.

 The Magnus effect is named after German physicist Heinrich Gustav Magnus, who described the effect in 1852.
 In 1672, Isaac Newton had described it and correctly inferred the cause after observing tennis players in his Cambridge college.